STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 ================
 Jenkin Tsui

-**update Dec 29th, 2020, 12:10AM**
+**update Dec 29th, 2020, 12:10PM**

 The following sections are to be submitted for marks:

 -   Part 2 Exercise
 -   Part 3 Exercise
 -   Part 4 Exercise

-# Learning Objectives
+# Objectives

 The objectives for this lecture will be to

 -   Understand that some freely available genomic, transcriptomic and proteomic data can be accessed through the Gene Expression Omnibus server (GEO)
 -   Download gene expression datasets using GEOquery and explore the data using dplyr verbs
 -   Use dplyr verbs in conjunction with ggplot2
 -   Run a t-test and isolate the results in a table

 # Part 1 - Accessing data using GEOquery